NFL on CBS: 2001

 Starting in Super Bowl XXXV, the bug took on a more rectangular shape, with the score and quarter/time positions flipped.
 The scores were now displayed in white text against a gold background, and the quarter and time beneath them in a white text on a blue background.
 The down and distance and ball location popped out in two separate boxes underneath the main bug.
 New this season, the bug is situated on the left or right of the screen depending on which team has possession.
 The team-specific colors for graphics were dropped, and would not be used again by CBS until 2013.

+Additionally, a gray transparent box score showing the live scores of the other out-of-town games is shown on the upper corner of the screen, opposite the score bug.

 2002–2005

 In 2002, a new bug with more of a horizontal orientation was introduced.
 The CBS Sports logo that previously adorned the top of the bug was replaced with the CBS "eye" logo in blue and white.
 The bug was divided into two rectangles, the left one housing the time and quarter and the right the teams and scores, all in white text on blue.
 As in years past, the down and distance were contained in a pop-out box, also in the blue and white scheme.

 In 2002, the graphics package itself remained the same as in 2000 and 2001.
 However, the look was updated in 2003 to more closely match the design of the score box.
+Also in 2003, whenever there was a penalty, the metallic yellow "FLAG" display is flipped to show the description of the penalty (e.g. False Start, Offsides, Holding) and the team abbreviation below to indicate the offending team.
 In 2004 and 2005, the top two games each week were presented in high definition.
 These HD broadcasts used a score box optimized for the 16:9 frame, the first time that a U.S. network had used graphics optimized for high definition.

 In Week 3 of the 2004 season, CBS unveiled a constant scoring update bar on the bottom of the screen (the first of its kind).
 This was initially called "Game Trax", and complimented "Stat Trax", unveiled the year before which was the first system to show player statistics updates popping out of the score display after a play (now standard on all networks).